beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 # Arrays {#arrays}

+> “Should array indices start at 0 or 1?
+My compromise of 0.5 was
+> rejected without, I thought, proper consideration.”
+>
+> ---Stan Kelly-Bootle), computer scientist

 Luckily, C has arrays.
 I mean, I know it's considered a low-level language^[These days, anyway.] but it does at least have the concept of arrays built-in.
 And since a great many languages drew inspiration from C's